|Dialco Incandescent Display ||

 Dialco 7 segment with decimal point display, unknown P/N (PCB back with driver socket; pictured in thumbnail)

 Dialco 710-0300-009 7 segment display (plastic back with PCB mount lugs)

 This could be well considered an anachronistic device; a 7 segment display lit by incandescent lamps, one bulb per segment.
 Dialco made a myriad different variants of this basic design, some with spade or PCB mount lugs, some with attached drivers, all with an assortment of different bulb voltages.
-Incandescent displays can be difficult to date, but it is likely that these devices were produced well after the invention of the LED, and only exist because early LEDs were very dim, and could not have economically illuminated a digit of this size.
+Incandescent displays can be difficult to date, but it is known from company advertisements that Dialco's incandescent display product line was solidly established by the late 1960s.
+The examples shown here were produced well after the invention of the LED, and only exist because early LEDs were very dim, and could not have economically illuminated a digit of this size.
+In 1970 a Dialco 2 inch display could be purchased at a price of $4.00 per digit in 1000 unit quantities, a price point early LED manufacturers could not hope to touch.
 The standard diameter midget flange lamps installed in these devices are held in with screws and spring terminals, and can be easily replaced.

 Dialco incandescent display, normal operating conditions.

 Dialight 710-0300-009 incandescent display.